Social Media

 March 13, 2024: The US House of Representatives officially votes 352-52 (and one present vote) to move forward with "banning" TikTok.
 The bill moves to the Senate.

-The Latest Updates and Status of the TikTok Ban
+Latest Updates & Status of the TikTok Ban

 • April 23, 2024: The US Senate officially votes to ban TikTok as part of passing a larger spending bill.